georgedashen/StructAlign/README.md

 -ftyEEVLAFEERLEREAeapSLYTVEHKVDfpVEHCYEKAL--GAEGVEEVYRRGLAQRhalpfeadGVVLKLDDltlwgelgytaraprFALAYKFP
 ```

-Then use run the following script to calculate the accuracy given a ground truth alignment:
+Then run the following code to calculate the accuracy given a ground truth alignment:
 ```
 python accuracy.py <groundtruth.ali> <predict.ali>
 ```